-Renovations to the Classroom Building that will provide studio space to record online lectures and create digital content for state-of-the-art online courses are currently in the design stages, with $1 million committed to the facility thus far.
+Renovations to the Classroom Building, that were completed in 2018 – 2019, has provided studio space to record online lectures and create digital content for state-of-the-art online courses, with $1 million committed to the facility thus far.

 A second project is Brown Hall, completed in 1912, and the only remaining building on campus that is on the National Register of Historic Places that has yet to be upgraded to state accessibility standards.
 Currently, the building is uninhabitable.
 Finally, a recent study of the campus identified a number of ways to make the campus more functional in terms of greenspaces, signage, and lighting.

 This iconic, columned three-story building that stands directly behind Founders Hall was constructed in 1912 and placed on the National Register of Historic Places in 1986.
 It is the second oldest building on the Athens State campus behind Founders Hall.
 Brown Hall is named in honor of Ms. Florence Brown, the 21-year-old staff member who remained with young women on campus who were too ill to travel as a result of the 1909 typhoid epidemic that claimed the lives of 15 students.
 Ms. Brown also succumbed to the epidemic on November 5, 1909.

 Originally constructed as a dormitory in 1912 at a cost of $7,000, Brown Hall has served a number of purposes in its existence, including classrooms, offices, and as a residence for former presidents.
 Last used as administrative office space in 2013, the building is no longer inhabitable due to structural and accessibility issues.
 Renovations to Brown Hall would include structural repairs, the addition of an elevator to comply with current accessibility laws, returning the portico to its original design, and a complete renovation of the interior to include offices and meeting facilities.